jamie-anson/MIse-en-place/mise-en-place-output/context-cards/formatAsMarkdown.md

 ### `formatAsMarkdown`

-**Summary:** This function formats an analysis result as markdown and saves it to a specified file path.
+**Summary:** This function takes an AnalysisResult object and a file path as input, and returns the formatted content as a Markdown string.

 **Signature:** `function formatAsMarkdown(card: AnalysisResult, filePath: string): string`